Note: GHS Proceedings only accepts original, unpublished articles.

 - Letters to the Editor

 Letters to the Editor provides readers with an opportunity to comment on articles previously published in GHS Proceedings.
-These letters must not exceed 300 words, 5 references, or 3 authors.
-Please include a Title Page (see below) and the brief letter.
+These letters must not exceed 300 words, five references or three authors.
+Please include a title page (see below) and the brief letter.

 Case Report or Case Series